designerbrett/trestles-hugo/site/content/schedule-complimentary-consultation/_index.md

 ---
 title: Schedule Complimentary Consultation
----
-**Trestles Chiropractic is the Ultimate resource for Structural Correction in San Clemente, Dana Point, San Juan Capistrano, and Laguna Niguel.**
+text: '**Trestles Chiropractic is the Ultimate resource for Structural Correction in San Clemente, Dana Point, San Juan Capistrano, and Laguna Niguel.**

 A consultation with the Doctor is just that.
 A simple conversation about your health. **This is not an Examination or Sales Pitch.**